abbrev/arduino-echo-demo/README.md

 Transfer rate is the application data transfer rate out of the total available transfer rate (57600 bps).
-Note that TCP and IP have overhead of about 40 bytes per data packet plus 40 bytes per ACK-only packet, so the maximum theoretical application data transfer rate is about 86% of the total available transfer rate (CSLIP would alleviate this overhead somewhat).
+Note that TCP and IP have overhead of about 40 bytes per data packet plus 40 bytes per ACK-only packet, so the theoretical maximum application data transfer rate is about 86% of the total available transfer rate (CSLIP would alleviate this overhead somewhat).

-TCP echo summary: almost any number of parallel connections nearly saturates the available bandwidth.
-Performance drops above 20 connections, possibly due to the high RTT on each individual connection.
+TCP summary: application data transfer rates are close to the theoretical maximum data transfer rate with almost any number of parallel connections.
+Transfer rates drop above 20 connections, possibly due to the high RTT on each individual connection.

 Pings were done with various packet sizes ("-s" option in the Linux "ping" command).
 Response times are largely dominated by the transfer